rlannon/SINx86/doc/Calling Convention.md

 # SIN Documentation
 ## SIN Calling Convention

-The SIN calling convention is modeled after the x64 calling conventions for Windows and Linux, specifically ```_cdecl```.
+The SIN calling convention is modeled after the x64 calling conventions for Windows and Linux, specifically `_cdecl`.
 However, the calling conventions differ slightly.
 Note that in SIN, the calling convention is declared in the function definition, _not_ in the call itself, as the convention affects how function bodies are generated.

 The SIN convention is a **caller clean-up** convention which requires the caller to set up the stack frame for the callee and unwind it at the end.
-Unlike ```_cdecl```, however, arguments are always pushed left-to-right, not right-to-left.
-Integral and pointer types will be pushed in registers ```RSI, RDI, RCX, RDX, R8, R9```, while floating-point types will be pushed in registers ```XMM0 - XMM5```.
-Typically, this will look something like:
+Unlike `_cdecl`, however, arguments are always pushed left-to-right, not right-to-left.
+Integral and pointer types will be pushed in registers `RSI, RDI, RCX, RDX, R8, R9`, while floating-point types will be pushed in registers `XMM0 - XMM5`. `RAX` and `RBX` are never preserved by the caller nor the callee; they are considered volatile.

+Typically, this will end up looking something like:

     caller:
         ; function signature 'decl int callee(decl int a, decl int b, decl int c, decl int d, decl int e)'

-        pushq rax
-        pushq rbx   ; RAX and RBX always saved

         pushq rbp   ; preserve old call frame mov rbp, rsp    ; the new base is the current stack pointer